+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 AKARENGA PARK

 Aka Renga Soko, also known as Yokohama Red Brick Warehouse is a house with history.
 From the beginning it was an office for maritime operations, nowadays it is home to a type of entertainment area.
-Here there is shopping, theater, cinema, restaurants, art exhibitions, crafts and even an ice rink.
+Here there is shopping, theater, cinema, restaurants, art exhibitions, crafts, and even an ice rink.
 Aka-Renga doesn’t seem to disappoint.

 aquarium fish